keli95566/personal/_pages/about.md

 News & Updates
 --------
+09.2025-12.2025: served on the international program committee at IEEE VR 26.
+Thank you very much for your trust!

 10.2025-12.2025: conducted a research stay at the [HIT Lab](https://www.hitlabnz.org/) in Christchurch, New Zealand.
 Thank you for hosting me!